-This chapter provides information and instructions to get you started using the hsb2 series LCD display.
+This chapter provides information and instructions to get you started using your display.
 It will help you to become familiar with the display and the functions of the controls before you start using the unit.
 More detailed information on operating the radar display is provided in Chapter 3 and Chapter 4.
 Chartplotter operating details are given in Chapter 5 and Chapter 6.